-The Touch Bar is an OLED "Retina" display that replaces the physical Function keys on a MacBook Pro.
+The Touch Bar was an OLED "Retina" display that replaced the physical Function keys on a MacBook Pro.

 This feature first appeared in October 2016 on the fourth-generation 13-inch MacBook Pro and 15-inch MacBook Pro.
 The entry-level 13-inch model did not have this feature, opting instead for a traditional line of physical Function keys.

 In July 2019, Apple added it to the entry-level 13-inch MacBook Pro.
 It was also on the 16-inch MacBook Pro,which replaced the 15-inch model in November 2019.

-According to Apple, it's optimized to be viewed at a 45-degree angle.
-It also reproduces the wide DCI-P3 gamut with a "Retina" resolution.
-It's powered by Apple's bridgeOS platform – based on watchOS – residing in Apple's custom silicon for Macs.
+According to Apple, it was optimized to be viewed at a 45-degree angle.
+It also reproduced the display's wide DCI-P3 gamut with a "Retina" resolution.
+It was powered by Apple's bridgeOS platform – based on watchOS – residing in Apple's T1 or T2 processor.

-This feature adds touch-based capabilities to Mac apps and provides native touch-based system controls.
-All native Mac apps support this feature, like Mail, Messages, Apple Music, Photos, Safari, and more.
-Siri has a dedicated button on the OLED strip as well.
+This feature added touch-based capabilities to Mac apps and provides native touch-based system controls.
+All native Mac apps supported it, like Mail, Messages, Apple Music, Photos, Safari, and more.
+Siri had a dedicated button on the OLED strip as well.